-Whether planning a traditional surgery suite or an integrated surgical and interventional radiology area, the process begins with determining the number of procedure rooms — surgical operating rooms (ORs), interventional rooms (IRs), minor procedure rooms (MPRs), and hybrid rooms.
-Some healthcare organizations may have already settled on the number and type of procedure rooms based on a detailed business plan (What can we afford?).
-Also, partnerships with equipment vendors or the existence of an enthusiastic donor may result in early agreement on one or more hybrid or specialty procedure rooms regardless of the current workload.
+Whether planning a traditional surgery suite or an integrated surgery and endovascular procedure area, the process begins with determining the number of procedure rooms — surgical operating rooms, endovascular procedure rooms, and hybrid rooms.
+Some healthcare organizations may have already settled on the number and type of operating/procedure rooms based on a detailed business plan (What can we afford?).
+Also, partnerships with equipment vendors, or the existence of an enthusiastic donor, may result in early agreement on one or more hybrid or specialty procedure rooms regardless of the current workload.

-- Current and historical workload.
-When a detailed analysis is required, a look at the existing workload is a good starting point.
-Historical data — such as the past three years — is also used to identify trends in conjunction with projecting future workload.
-The current annual number and minutes of surgery cases and interventional procedures (as applicable) should be tabulated by specialty and patient type (inpatient, same-day admit, and outpatient) and sorted by the type of procedure room used.
-For example, surgical specialties that may use a dedicated procedure room include cardiovascular surgery, neurosurgery, orthopedics, gastrointestinal and genitourinary (GI/GU), gynecology, and ophthalmology.
-Many other procedures can be accommodated in the same flexible OR or procedure room.
-Ideally, the number of dedicated rooms should be kept to a minimum.
-If an institution has a busy trauma center, the total annual minutes should be adjusted to reflect emergency procedures that occur outside the normal hours when elective procedures are scheduled.
-Procedures that occur outside the primary weekday shift should not be used to calculate procedure room demand.
-The average minutes per procedure, or room time, can be calculated for various specialties by dividing the annual minutes by the annual number of procedures.
-Hospitals also typically record the average room turnaround time which is the time between when one patient leaves the procedure room and the room is ready for the next patient.
-Throughput is the rate of patient flow through the OR or procedure room — such as or 2.5 cases per OR per day or 900 annual cases per OR.
+Next, the projected annual cases/procedures and annual minutes should be tabulated by specialty and patient type (inpatient, same-day admit, and outpatient), and sorted by the type of procedure room required.
+The average minutes per procedure, or room time, can be calculated for each specialty by dividing the annual minutes by the annual number of procedures.
+Hospitals also typically record the average room turnaround time, which is the time between when one patient leaves the procedure room and the room is ready for the next patient.
+Throughput is the rate of patient flow through the OR or procedure room — such as 2.5 cases per OR per day, or 900 annual cases per OR.

-Note: Detailed calculations for determining the number of ORs, IRs, and various other procedure rooms can be found in the SpaceMed Guide.
+Note: Detailed calculations for determining the number of operating rooms, endovascular, and various other procedure rooms can be found in the SpaceMed Guide.

 See related post: Factors Affecting the Size of the Surgery Suite.